openmc-dev/openmc/docs/source/usersguide/random_ray.rst

     - mesh
     - universe

 Note that there is no difference between the analog, tracklength, and collision estimators in random ray mode as individual particles are not being simulated.
-Tracklength style tally estimation is inherent to the random ray method.
+Tracklength-style tally estimation is inherent to the random ray method.

 --------
 Plotting